RondNath/SKRtools/README.md

 # SKRtools: Distributions analysis

-This package offers simple tools to study complex distributions and their dynamic:
+This package offers simple tools to study complex distributions (non Gaussian) and their dynamic:
 - the computation of the individual moments (mean, variance, skewness and kurtosis),
 - a Skewness-Kurtosis Relationship (SKR) analysis and related regression parameters (Slope, Y-intercept, R², distance from predicted SKR, distance from reference SKR)